Best CPUs for Gaming: April 2021by Dr. Ian Cutress on April 19, 2021 1:40 PM EST

 With Intel recently launching Rocket Lake, and AMD stock of Ryzen 5000 fluctuating, there isn’t much to look forward to here in the market on the desktop.

 On Intel’s side, at the beginning of the year, Intel teased its next generation Alder Lake platform, which uses eight high performance cores and 8 efficiency cores.
 Intel said it would launch later in 2021, but didn’t say what date.
-More importantly perhaps, Intel didn’t say which market Alder Lake would be targeted for.
-Despite showing off a desktop-like system in the demonstration, Intel often uses desktop demonstration units to show off laptop processors as well, and I ultimately think that Intel will be targeting the laptop market first with Alder Lake, especially given that Tiger Lake of notebooks is six months older than the new Desktop processors.
-We are likely to see desktop Alder Lake in due course, but I’d be surprised if we see it in 2021.
+More importantly perhaps, Intel didn’t say which market the Alder Lake demonstration would be targeted for.
+Despite showing off a desktop-like system in the demonstration, Intel often uses desktop demonstration units to show off laptop processors as well, and despite Intel's recent announcements I ultimately think that Intel will be targeting the laptop market first with Alder Lake.
+Firstly due to the fact that Tiger Lake of notebooks is six months older than the new Desktop processors, but also it would seem daft for Intel to launch Alder Lake without a DDR5 ecosystem and we'll see board vendors choose between DDR4 or DDR5 on their motherboards.
+That would be a recipe for madness.
+In my view, if Intel has the cards lined up, we are likely to see desktop Alder Lake in due course, but I’d be surprised if we see it in 2021.

 For AMD, the company is currently just selling everything it can make on Ryzen 5000.
-The base Ryzen 5000 processor right now is $300, and the company has not given any indication that it wants to fill out its offerings below that price right now, especially when the Zen 3 chiplets are yielding so well and when they can be sold for so much more inside EPYC Milan enterprise processors instead.
-There has been rumblings of new Ryzen 5000G APUs coming to market in that sub-$300 category, however these parts would be lower margins than what AMD has now, so they might decide just to skip them for the regular consumer market altogether.
+The base Ryzen 5000 processor is $300, and the company has not given any indication that it wants to fill out its offerings below that price right now, especially when the Zen 3 chiplets are yielding so well and when they can be sold for so much more inside EPYC Milan enterprise processors instead.
+The new Ryzen 5000G APUs have been announced for the OEM market, and will be coming to retail, perhaps soaking up some of that sub-$300 category, however these parts are be lower margins than what AMD has now, so the volume launch is still a question around how much volume AMD will be able to supply.

 As for what AMD has beyond Ryzen 5000, they have not mentioned.
 Some people are pointing to an AMD Zen 3+ before a Zen 4, however I’m reluctant to put any weight in those rumors – it all depends on what capacity AMD will get for Zen 4.
 Also, AMD’s roadmaps have had Zen 4 on for a while, and AMD has said it is on target.
 Zen 3+ hasn’t been on those roadmaps, so Zen 4 is probably almost completely designed that this point, if not complete, and ready for test silicon production.
 That would suggest we’re probably 9-15 months away.
 Take a look at the time frame: